model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 ```
 The trace is a step-by-step execution of the program from an initial
 state to the array bounds violation.
-The trace has six steps numbered
+The trace has six steps.
+The steps are numbered
-21 through 33 because there were a lot of steps internal to CBMC that
+21 through 33 because there were a lot of CBMC internal steps like
-it did not include in the trace.
+initialization of CBMC internal variables that CBMC did not include
+in the program trace.
 The steps included in the trace
-are assignments to program variables made during the execution.
+are all assignments to program variables made during the execution.

 The first step shows the initialization of `vector`.
 CBMC chose
 two fairly large integers as the initial values of the two